mike-yuhang-wu/mike-yuhang-wu.github.io/essays/invest-in-learning-ui-framework.md

 Bootstrap 5 is a powerful UI framework full of ready-to-use classes and scripts that can be applied directly in HTML.
 Although it takes some time to learn, it ultimately saves far more time in the long run and allows developers to focus on design, functionality, and creativity instead of repetitive styling details.

 Note:
-ChatGPT was used to help illustrating the image above and editing this essay.
+ChatGPT was used to help editing this essay.